kwent/blog.quent.in/README.md

-quent.in
+blog.quent.in
 ==================

-http://quent.in octopress website.
+http://blog.quent.in octopress website.
 Theme by OctoPanel.